ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ds18b20/README.md

 # ioBroker.ds18b20

-The adapter `ds18b20` enables the direct integration of 1-wire temperature sensors of the type DS18B20 into ioBroker.
+The adapter `ds18b20` enables the direct integration of 1-wire temperature sensors of the type DS18B20 or similar into ioBroker.

 An appropriate hardware with support for the 1-wire bus is required (e.g. Raspberry Pi).
 Also the 1-wire bus must be properly functional on the system (sensors listed in `/sys/bus/w1/devices/`).

 An example of the connection of DS18B20 sensors to a Raspberry Pi can be found below.

 ## Features